 Table of Contents

-Gyeongju is a coastal city in the province of North Gyeongsang Province in the South-Eastern corner of the Korea peninsula.
+Gyeongju is a coastal city in the province of North Gyeongsang Province in the South-Eastern corner of the Korean peninsula.
 The city is wedged between the bigger metropolis cities of Daegu to the East and Busan to the South.

 Gyeongju itself is compact and easy to navigate.
 So much so that everything within the city; from attractions to transport hubs are all within walking distance from each other.
-The rest of the attractions are scattered across the mountainous range towards the coast, all of which easily accessible.
+The rest of the attractions are scattered across the mountainous range towards the coast, all of which are easily accessible.

 Built in 528 during the height of the Silla empire, this UNESCO world heritage site was built to mark the 15th year of one fortunate King’s reign.
 The temple underwent several renovations over the reigns of numerous emperors and pesky Japanese invasions.
-Basking in the shadows of Toham mountain, its quite an extraordinary scene of spiritual serenity.
+Basking in the shadows of Toham mountain, it’s quite an extraordinary scene of spiritual serenity.

 Not only is the temple itself a nationally important cultural relic, but plenty more are found within the temple itself.
 Two of which can be seen before entering the temple; Cheongungyo bridge and Baegungyo bridge (Blue and White Cloud Bridge, respectively).

 Further within the temple is Daeungjeon Hall, which houses two other nationally important relics in the form of two pagodas.
 These are Dabotap Pagoda and Seokgatap Pagoda, with the latter being the more elaborately designed.
-Both of which were lucky enough to survive Japanese destruction during unfortunate invasions.
+Both of them were lucky enough to survive Japanese destruction during unfortunate invasions.
 While restoring the Seokgatap Pagoda in 1966, the oldest surviving wood print book in the world was discovered within.

 The list of relics continue with the Golden Seated Vairocana Buddhist Figure and the Golden Seated Amita Figure found within such halls as Nahanjeon Hall.
 Within the halls you’ll notice there has been little restoration done, allowing for a much more of an authentic sight.